stgloorious/stm32-speech-recognition/README.md

 [ML on MCU](https://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?semkez=2024S&ansicht=KATALOGDATEN&lerneinheitId=176625&lang=en) Demo Project

-This uses the [TensorFlow Lite for Microcontrollers](https://github.com/tensorflow/tflite-micro/) framework to perform simple keyword recognition on an STM32L475VGT B-L745E-IOT01A2 development board.
+This uses the [TensorFlow Lite for Microcontrollers](https://github.com/tensorflow/tflite-micro/) framework to perform simple keyword recognition of "YES" and "NO" on an STM32L475VGT B-L745E-IOT01A2 development board.

+:warning: Make sure you clone the repository with `--recursive`, as it contains submodules.

 ## Dependencies
 You only need some essentials and the `arm-none-eabi` toolchain.